deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 of his bum."
 Legsy grumbled, wincing as he gingerly lifted himself out of the couch wreckage with his hand pressed to his left buttock.

-Baseball just chuckled and went to fetch his medkit, while the Defenders put their heads together on designing a new couch.
+BASEBALL just chuckled and went to fetch his medkit, while the Defenders put their heads together on designing a new couch.
 He passed Adam on the way, who was leaning against his door, smirking.